Dr. Terry Johnsson

 Ms Carol Turk

-Carol Hurley Turk is a board-certified staff chaplain at Denver Health Medical Center.
+Carol Hurley Turk is a board-certified staff chaplain at a level one trauma hospital.
 Prior to her work as a chaplain she was a Licensed Professional Counselor in community mental health serving adjudicated youth and their families, and specialized in grief, loss and abandonment issues.
 As part of the community mental health agency’s emergency response team she provided crisis support to evacuees at the Red Cross shelter during fires, was part of the team that provided crisis/grief support to students, staff and families at Columbine High School after the school shooting and provided grief support to youth in juvenile detention after critical incidents.

 Carol was commissioned to the Gospel Ministry in 2015.
 She previously served as a youth pastor, and currently as a chaplain for over 8 years.